kwalter94/kwalter94.github.io/_posts/2023-05-23-A-naive-approach-to-monitoring-datasets.md

    between them

 Why did I pick 30 days...
 Well I figured that over long periods of time, the inflows of data do change.
-In the beginning getting 100 news per day was the standard, 3 months later the standard is now 10,000 rows per day.
+In the beginning getting 100 new rows per day was the standard, 3 months later the standard is now 10,000 rows per day.
 Trying to include all these data points would result in very large standard deviations making almost everything acceptable.
 Over a month the variations would be somewhat manageable.